How Tony Kushner introduced me to Darwinism, how Darwin exceeds the scientific method, and how that disconnect illustrates scientific dogmatism.

 “Probably,” he said.

 At the time, I took that as simply permission to look at unorthodox things (most kids are hopelessly neurotic; I certainly was).
-Over the years however, I have come to realize that dad’s answer was much better than I would have heard from a professional biologist.
-Granted, a trained biologist would have been more accurate.
+Over the years however, I have come to realize that dad’s answer was much better than I would have received from a professional biologist.
+Granted, a trained biologist would have probably been more accurate about the theory.
 She would have noted that we believe apes and humans have a common ancestor, so we’re more like cousins.
 But although that explanation is more consistent with orthodoxy, it is less useful for promoting the intellect.

 Because beyond that, the biologist would have simply said, “Yes.”

-Not “We think so,” nor, “A lot of evidence suggests we were,” both of which are also accurate.
+Not, “We think so,” nor, “A lot of evidence suggests we were,” both of which are factually accurate.
 Just “Yes.”
-Which as I noted, is an answer that can’t be verified, at least not with the scientific method.
-If you were to bet that humans and apes are related, you would never lose your money.
+Which, as I noted, is an answer that can’t be verified, at least not with the scientific method.
+Of course, if you were to bet that humans and apes are related, you would never lose your money.

-But you would never get your money back, either.
+But you would never collect your winnings, either.
 There is simply no way to prove it one way or the other.
 True, almost all the evidence we have points one way.
 But first, all of us, scientists included, have a tendency to simply gloss over anything that does not support our preordained conclusions.
 The data supporting our relationship with the apes is far from perfect, there are many gaps and conundra.
-An open mind requires that this problems be kept in mind.
+An open mind requires that these problems be kept in mind.

 And when we consider what is most important to us, the scientific method becomes near useless.